 Image courtesy of ©Bettmann-Corbis

-Kareem Abdul-Jabbar was born Ferdinand Lewis Alcindor, Jr. on August 16, 1947, and known as Lew Alcindor until his 1973 name change.
-He dominated the New York
+Kareem Abdul-Jabbar was born Ferdinand Lewis Alcindor, Jr. on August 16, 1947, in New York City, New York

 In 1967 Alcindor joined a number of athletes, including Bill Russell

 (Cassius Clay), in a press conference to speak out against the Vietnam War

 .
 Ali and others also took this opportunity to praise Islam, to which Alcindor had recently converted.
 (Four years later he legally changed his name from Alcindor to Abdul-Jabbar and in 1973 traveled on pilgrimage to Saudi Arabia

 The Milwaukee Bucks in Milwaukee, Wisconsin

 selected Alcindor as the number one draft pick in the 1969 National Basketball Association draft.
 He brought the struggling Bucks to second place in the Eastern Conference and easily won NBA Rookie of the Year honors.
 The next season he led the Bucks to their first national championship.

 Dissatisfied with living as a Muslim in Milwaukee, Alcindor, now going by his new Muslim name, Abdul-Jabbar, was traded in 1975 to the Los Angeles Lakers for four players.
 From then until his retirement in 1989, Abdul-Jabbar and the Lakers dominated the NBA, winning five national championships.
 Abdul-Jabbar’s many records included most notably the highest total points scored (38,387).
 He had also won more MVP awards than anyone else (6), and played in far more games than anyone had ever thought possible (1,560).